barrydevp/bpsp/specs/specification.md

 #### Data Size

-The Data Size is the Variable Byte Integer that represents the size of payload/body, the number of bytes is not limited for now, but we should use at most 4 bytes to represents data size at maximum 2^28 bytes.
+The Data Size is the Four Byte Integer (Unsigned value) that represents the size of payload/body, the number of bytes is limited at 2^32 bytes = 4 Gb for now, but we can increase in the future if need.

 ### Variable Header